Your basket is currently empty!

 🌾Not enough tension is given during shaping

-- use a baking stone if you can, it does its job at retaining heat
+- use a baking stone or steel if you can, it does its job at retaining heat.
+If you haven’t got one you can use the oven tray or even a tin

-- unlike the iron cast pan or a dutch oven that holds in the steam released by the dough, in this case you need to create the steam using different tricks:
+- unlike the iron cast pan or a dutch oven where the lid holds in the steam released by the dough in the first 20min of baking, when not using one you have to create the steam using different tricks.

 - pour boiling water in a hot tray at the bottom of the oven